risingwavelabs/risingwave-docs/docs/Introduction.md

 ## What is RisingWave?

 RisingWave is a cloud-native streaming database that uses SQL as the interface.
 It is designed to reduce the complexity and cost of building real-time applications.
 RisingWave consumes streaming data, performs continuous queries, and updates results dynamically.
-As a database system, RisingWave maintain results in its own storage so that users can access data efficiently.
+As a database system, RisingWave maintains results in its own storage so that users can access data efficiently.

 RisingWave accepts data from sources like Apache Kafka, Apache Pulsar, Amazon Kinesis, Redpanda, and materialized CDC sources.